ThakaSartu/workblogging/_posts/2024-11-03-RashardMRO-mars-reconnaissance-orbiter.md

 image: Mars_Perseverance_NLF_1318_0783952370_633ECM_N0612534NCAM13318_01_195J.png
 ---

+# Mars Reconnaissance Orbiter
+>Jim Taylor, Dennis K. Lee, and Shervin Shambayati
+## 6.1 Mission Overview
+The Mars Reconnaissance Orbiter (MRO) [1, 2] has a suite of instruments making observations at Mars, and it provides data-relay services for Mars landers and rovers.
+MRO was launched on August 12, 2005.
+The orbiter successfully went into orbit around Mars on March 10, 2006 and began reducing its orbit altitude and circularizing the orbit in preparation for the science mission.
+The orbit changing was accomplished through a process called aerobraking, in preparation for the “science mission” starting in November 2006, followed by the “relay mission” starting in November 2008.
+MRO participated in the Mars Science Laboratory touchdown and surface mission that began in August 2012 (Chapter 7).
+[ReadMore - PDF](https://descanso.jpl.nasa.gov/monograph/series13/DeepCommo_Chapter6--141029.pdf)

 ### The Red Planet Mars
 An American scientist is able to contact and communicate with Mars with shattering political, economic, and spiritual repercussions. [imdb](https://www.imdb.com/title/tt0045073/)